franciskafieh/obsidian-list-modified/README.md

 # Installation

+**NOTE:** You must have safe mode shut off to be able to install community plugins such as this one!

+## Community Plugin List (Recommended)

+Simply search for "List Modified" on the community plugins browsing tab inside of Obsidian!

+## Manual
 1. Open your vault's folder in your file explorer
 2. Make sure showing hidden files is enabled
 3. Open the `.obsidian` folder, then open the `plugins` folder.